-To make sure your Bank balances to the General Ledger, you should verify that the "Statement Balance + Uncleared" value on the reconciliation report (circled in red in image below) and the GL account balance for that bank account as of the same date match.
+To make sure your Bank balances to the General Ledger, you should verify that the 'Statement Balance + Uncleared' value on the Reconciliation report (boxed in black in image below) and the GL Account balance for that bank account as of the same date match.
 There are a few reasons these values may not match.
-When you approve a bank rec it takes a snapshot of the system as of that time so the "Statement Balance + Uncleared" value on the reconciliation report is showing the balance according to that snapshot.
+When you approve a bank rec, it takes a snapshot of the system as of that time so the 'Statement Balance + Uncleared' value on the Reconciliation report is showing the balance according to that snapshot.

 Reasons You Might Not Balance

-- There are various other reasons they might differ such as making an edit to a transaction after reconciliation or voiding a reconciled transaction.
+- There are various other reasons they might differ, such as making an edit to a transaction after a Reconciliation or voiding a reconciled transaction.

 Bank to GL Reconciliation Report Will Help